thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 If a user is a member of multiple groups, the user can see all the rows that are visible to all of their groups.
 The most permissive policy is used.

-Members of groups with **Can Administer RLS** are exempt from row-level security (RLS) rules.
+Members of groups with **Can Administer and Bypass RLS** are exempt from row-level security (RLS) rules.
 This is true regardless of whether the group membership is direct or indirect (through a group hierarchy).